 After implementing noise control strategies for pile driving, site preparation is expected to produce a total sound level of approximately 84 dB at 50 ft (15 m).
 Assuming conditions favorable to noise propagation, construction would exceed 65 dB at distances less than 460 ft (140 m).
-Permissible noise limits are not expected to be exceeded at the Landfall HDD, the ICW HDD, or TC locations along the Onshore Interconnection Cable route.
-Construction noise from site preparation would exceed NYSDEC criteria at nearby NSRs for all TC locations along the Onshore Transmission Cable route.
+Permissible noise limits are not expected to be exceeded at NSRs associated with the Landfall HDD, the ICW HDD, or TC5.
+Construction noise from site preparation would exceed NYSDEC criteria at nearby NSRs associated with all TC locations along the Onshore Transmission Cable route (TC1, TC2, TC3, and TC4).
 Therefore, BMPs for construction as outlined in Section 6 will be implemented to further reduce noise levels at these sites.
-BMPs will also be implemented at TC6 along the Onshore Interconnection Cable route.
+Construction noise from site preparation is not expected to exceed NYSDEC criteria at nearby NSRs associated with TC5 along the Onshore Interconnection Cable route, however, BMPs will also be implemented at TC5 because the sound level at a commercial NSR will exceed 65 dB.
 At sites where noise barriers or other mitigative measures are planned for subsequent drilling operations (as described below in Section 5.2.2 Drilling Operations), the barriers should be erected prior to construction and quiet technology utilized to also reduce noise impacts from site preparation.
 As the activities associated with site preparation are anticipated to be of relatively short duration and limited to the daytime hours, this construction is not expected to cause an adverse impact after implementing mitigative measures.